Have your say on the future of development in the Edgecliff Commercial Centre

 Published 31 May 2021

 Since 2010, Edgecliff has been the subject of numerous planning proposal requests for increases to the maximum height and Floor Space Ratios to facilitate new buildings with a dominant residential use.
 Ad-hoc planning proposal requests focus on a particular site, which can result in a fragmented and uncoordinated approach to planning.

 The Draft Edgecliff Commercial Centre Planning and Urban Design Strategy provides a clear and coordinated approach to planning that will prevent ad-hoc development.
-The draft strategy sets a vision for the centre and makes recommendations on key built form outcomes including land uses, heritage conservation, maximum building heights, active street frontages, affordable housing, design excellence, community infrastructure and transport.
+The draft strategy sets a vision for the ECC and makes recommendations on key built form outcomes including land uses, heritage, building heights, active street frontages, affordable housing, design excellence, community infrastructure and transport.

 - Heritage: Conserve and enhance existing heritage and transition the built form sensitively to the adjoining heritage conservation areas.

 - Land use: Support the Edgecliff Commercial Centre’s community and business role through minimum non-residential floor space, and focus commercial uses close to the train station.

 - Density: Provide opportunities for greater building heights and floor space.
 This will be subject to meeting certain criteria for site amalgamation, design excellence and delivery of community infrastructure.

 - Design excellence: Ensure that new development is of the highest standard of architectural and urban design

 - Community infrastructure: Require new development to contribute to new and upgraded community infrastructure.